Clonephaze/Clonephaze/README.md

-## Hey there 👋, thanks for chekcing out my page!
+## Hey there 👋, thanks for checking out my page!

 My name is Jack, and I'm a software developer.
 I am able to work fairly efficiently with JavaScript, Python, HTML, and CSS.
 I am also working on learning C. I have a couple projects I've made here but hopefully there will many more to come.